 These files should follow your development project that would usually contain infrastructure as code files such as:

 - Azure ARM templates

 With those two elements in place, Prancer can be used to validate the files before applying them and can also be used after applying them directly on the provider of your choice.

-Containers are groups that allow you to group your snapshots and tests together in a logical way to help you better manage your different tests, infrastructure components and results.
+Containers are simple folders that allow you to group your snapshots and tests together in a logical way to help you better manage your different tests, infrastructure components and results.